KaihuaTang/Kinetics-Dataloader/README.md

 # A self-contained pytorch Kinetics Dataloader
 Still working on it

-This dataloader is modified from [SlowFast](https://github.com/facebookresearch/SlowFast)
+This project provides a compact self-contained kinetics dataloader based on Pytorch.
+The codes are modified from [SlowFast](https://github.com/facebookresearch/SlowFast).

 # Environment